Internet-of-People/hydra-airdrop-1/README.md

 **A**: There are several options, but we recommend MyEtherWallet.com.
 We have created a short instruction video explaining how to set up a wallet address in MEW.

 **Q**: How do I register my address?
 **A**: You can register your address in our official IoP Token telegram channel by messaging our bot.
+The bot also accepts direct messages.

 **Q**: The bot says I need a signature.
 What’s that?
-**A**: We need a cryptographic signature to verify that you own the ETH address you’re trying to register.
+**A**: We need a cryptographic signature to verify that you own the IoP address you’re trying to register.
 In your IoP core wallet, select “Sign Message” from the File menu.
 Paste the eligible IoP address in the top bar and your ETH address in the message box.
 Click the Sign Message button and the signature will be generated.
 You can use the Copy button to the right of the signature to copy it to the clipboard.

 **Q**: I’m pretty sure I had an eligible amount of tokens in an eligible IOP address at the time of 71417.
 However, when I try to register the address with the bot I get a message saying “That IoP address isn't on the list of IoP addresses eligible for this airdrop.
 Sorry.”
 Why am i getting that message?

-**A**: First check this list for the address.
-If it’s not in the list don’t worry it may have been stored in a different address than you think.
-Go to Help>Debug window>Console tab and enter listaddressgroupings and hit return.
+**A**: First check [this list](src/data/snapshot.json) for the address.
+If it’s not in the list, don’t worry.
+It may have been stored in a different address than you think.
+Go to *Help->Debug Window->Console*, enter `listaddressgroupings` and hit return.
 In the console window you will see all the addresses that the wallet used for your transactions.
 Check that list against the first list and you should find the tokens you’re looking for.